Richard Becon: Life

-He appears to have been a somewhat quarrelsome individual, who clashed with many of his fellow English settlers, and more recklessly with several Crown officials, notably Sir Nicholas Walsh, formerly Speaker of the Irish House of Commons, and Sir Thomas Norris, the Lord President of Munster, who had him briefly imprisoned.
+He appears to have been a somewhat quarrelsome individual, who clashed with many of his fellow English settlers, and unwisely with several Crown officials, notably Sir Nicholas Walsh, formerly Speaker of the Irish House of Commons, and Sir Thomas Norris, the Lord President of Munster, who had him briefly imprisoned.
 He was later dismissed from office by Sir William FitzWilliam, the Lord Deputy of Ireland, with whom his relations had always been particularly bad.
 In 1591 the post of Attorney-General for Munster was conferred on another man, but Beacon, although no longer in Ireland, is described as the owner of land there in a visitation of 1611.
-By the standards of contemporary English settlers, his attitude to the indigenous Irish was relatively mild: certainly, it was much milder than that of his superior Jesse Smythes, the Chief Justice of Munster.
+He is known to have been in Dublin in 1595, serving again in a minor official capacity.
+By the standards of contemporary English settlers, his attitude to the indigenous Irish was relatively mild: certainly, it was much milder than that of his superior Jesse Smythes, the Chief Justice of Munster, who refused to have any Irish tenants on his lands.

 Solon his Follie

 Beacon was the author of a political pamphlet on Ireland, Solon his follie; or a politique discourse touching the reformation of common weales conquered, declined, or corrupted, Oxford, 1594.
 It is dedicated to Queen Elizabeth, and is in the form of a conversation between Solon, Epimenides, and Pisistratus as to the policy that Athens should pursue towards Salamina.
 In this allegorical discourse, Salamina must be understood as Ireland, and Athens by England.

 Beacon urges on the English government the adoption of strong coercive measures in order to eradicate Irish national feeling.
 The work draws on several unacknowledged sources: Jean Bodin, Niccolò Machiavelli and Francesco Guicciardini in particular; and the work of Matthew Sutcliffe on military theory.